tsugicontrib/pytsugi/README.md

 Also you should tag a release the git repo for the version in `setup.py` in case you want to go back.

+You have to do this once to reserve the name in PyPi - which is already done.

+    python setup.py register

-Undo the developer mode if you have done it (sudo as needed):
+Undo developer mode if you were developing (sudo as needed):

     python setup.py develop --uninstall
     rm -r pytsugi.egg-info/

+Then package and upload

     python setup.py sdist
-    python setup.py register
     python setup.py sdist upload  (Requires pypi account)

 Check on pypi to see if it made it.